The International Classical Music Awards recognise creativity, imagination in choice of repertoire and artistic excellence.

 - Special Achievement Award

 AWARDS 2018 – DEADLINES

-The competition is open to all classical audio and/or video productions commercially released between 1st November 2016 and 31st October 2017, supplied to Jury members during the course of the year by labels, distributors, agents, artists or publishers.
+The competition is open to all classical audio and/or video productions commercially released with an international distribution between 1st November 2016 and 31st October 2017, supplied to Jury members during the course of the year by labels, distributors, agents, artists or publishers.
 The reception deadline for audio & video productions by the Jury members is OCTOBER 10, 2017.
 CDs not yet manufactured at that date can be provided as preview copies.

 THE INTERNATIONAL JURY